Drawback of Enforcing Equivariance and its Compensation via the Lens of Expressive Power: Problem Settings

 As each layer is constrained to be equivariant to maintain the symmetry in the data, the whole network is equivariant.
 Specifically, for every group element $g\in G$, we have

 In practice, constructing LENs is a common approach to achieving GENs \citep{he2021efficient}.

-\paragraph{Expressive power.} The expressive power, of GNs, GENs, and LENs, is defined as the minimum expected loss for approximating a target function $s$.
-Natually, a smaller expected loss means a better expressive power.
+\paragraph{Expressive power.} The expressive power, of GNs, GENs, and LENs is defined as the minimum expected loss for approximating a target function $s$.
+Naturally, a smaller minimum expected loss means a better expressive power.
 Since GENs are in a subset of GNs, and LENs have intuitively more constraints, we have the following straightforward results: for any target function $s$, any input distribution $P\in\Delta\mathbb{R}^n$, and any number of neurons $m$,

 where $\theta$ represents the parameter of a two-layer ReLU network ($\theta=(W^{(2)},W^{(1)})$), and $F_\theta$ is the forward function given parameter $\theta$, and $\Theta_m$ is the parameter set of $m$-hidden-layer networks.
 We reuse the notations GNs (also for GENs and LENs) to denote the respective parameter sets that makes $F_\theta$ a GN (also for GEN and LEN).
-A study on whether equivariance limits the expressive power of two-layer network is thus to study whether there exists some equivariant function $s$ and $m$ such that
+This paper investigates whether equivariance constrains the expressive power of two-layer networks.
+Specifically, we study whether there exists some equivariant function $s$ and $m$ such that

 The first inequality studies whether being equivariant is necessary for being the optimal approximator if the target function is equivariant.
 The second is on whether enforcing layer-wise equivariance is the optimal way to incorporate equivariance.
+To ensure a fair comparison, we compare the expressive power of GNs, GENs, and LENs under the same architecture (e.g., the same weight-sharing scheme) and the same model size.
 We also note that it is reasonable to assume the target function $s$ to be equivariant, because equivariant networks are designed for equivariant tasks.